GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 1. Join user groups and meetups (i.e. professional development communities in tech)
-2. Find communities of shared interests (board games, makerspaces, public gardens, etc.)
+2. Find communities of shared interests (board games, maker-spaces, public gardens, etc.)
 3. Engage with the Duke network in Charlotte
 4. Authentically relate to my coworkers, going out of my